mathgladiator/adama-lang/reference/src/examples/hearts.md

     transition #start_play;
   }

-  // this is wanky as fuck, and I don't like it.
-We have this fundamental problem of what if there are not enough players, then how does this fail...
-  // we should consider a @fatal keyword to signal that a game is just fucked

   Player[] op = (iterate players where playing order by play_order).toArray();
   if (op[0] as player) {
     player1 = player.link;